leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 authKey?: string;
 ```

-The `authKey` is an optional string used for authentication and should be passed directly in the `create` call.
+The `authKey` is a string containing an authentication key for registering pre-authenticated users or devices.
+You can generate one [here](https://login.tailscale.com/admin/settings/keys).

 Example: